Cultural Affairs Office

 Press and Communications

-Mayor Turner Names Houston’s Fifth Poet Laureate, Virtual Celebration Scheduled Friday, April 30
+The Mayor Names Houston’s Fifth Poet Laureate, Virtual Celebration Scheduled Friday, April 30

-April 23, 2021 -- Commemorating National Poetry Month, Mayor Sylvester Turner, Houston Public Library Director Dr. Rhea Brown Lawson and the Mayor’s Office of Cultural Affairs are pleased to announce Houston’s fifth Poet Laureate.
+April 23, 2021 -- Commemorating National Poetry Month, The Mayor, Houston Public Library Director Dr. Rhea Brown Lawson and The Mayor’s Office of Cultural Affairs are pleased to announce Houston’s fifth Poet Laureate.

 Emanuelee Outspoken Bean is known as a performance poet, writer, compassionate mentor, and electric entertainer.
 In 2017, Bean was the Houston Mayor's Office of Cultural Affairs Artist in Residence.
 He is also a recipient of the 2016 Andy Warhol Foundation’s The Idea Fund grant, and was named VICE Media's "Poet of the People 2018."